-Today I am reposting, for the seventh year, one of the more popular posts on this blog.
+Today I am reposting, for the tenth year, one of the more popular articles on this blog.
 With high school students preparing for auditions for all-state groups and similar ensembles around this time of year, posting this article every fall seems appropriate.

 1. Keep your instrument in optimum working condition.
 This should be obvious, but often a student’s playing is hindered by a slide that doesn’t move well, frozen piston valves, noisy rotary valves, etc. If your instrument has a problem of some kind, have your band director or private teacher check it.
 Perhaps all that is needed is a thorough cleaning, or a minute adjustment.
 If your teacher is unable to resolve the problem, take your instrument to be serviced by a qualified technician.